-4. Regulations and guidance
+6. Regulations and guidance

-The Bureau has continued to issue a number of proposed and final rules that relate to the Dodd-Frank Act, including, but not limited to, a proposed rule concerning arbitration clauses included in certain contracts for a consumer financial product or service, a proposed rule to address consumer harms from practices related to payday loans, vehicle title loans, and other similar credit products, and a final rule to amend various provisions of the mortgage servicing rules in Regulation X (which implements RESPA) and Regulation Z (which implements TILA).
+In the last fiscal year, the Bureau has issued a number of proposed and final rules that relate to the Dodd-Frank Act, including, but not limited to, a proposed rule concerning arbitration clauses included in certain contracts for a consumer financial product or service, a proposed rule to address consumer harms from practices related to payday loans, vehicle title loans, and other similar credit products, a final rule to amend various provisions of the mortgage servicing rules in Regulation X (which implements RESPA) and Regulation Z (which implements TILA), and a final rule amending Regulation C, implementing HMDA.
 In addition, the Bureau continues to follow up on an earlier Request for Information seeking public comment on potential projects to streamline regulations.
 The Bureau also continues its efforts to assist industry with the implementation of Dodd-Frank Act requirements, including the Bureau's Know Before You Owe (KBYO) mortgage disclosure and HMDA regulations.
+The Bureau is also working on proposed and final rules on various other matters within its authority that would address longstanding consumer protection concerns in a number of consumer financial services markets.
+The Bureau also continues to be deeply engaged in assisting the mortgage industry with the implementation of Dodd-Frank Act requirements, including the Bureau's mortgage regulations.

-4.1 Implementing statutory protections
+6.1 Implementing statutory protections

 The CFPB continues to engage in significant activities designed to implement the Dodd-Frank Act consumer protection provisions.
-Following the Bureau's issuance of mortgage rules in January 2013,56 the KBYO mortgage disclosure rule in November 2013, the HMDA rule in October 2015, and amendments to the mortgage servicing rules in August 2016, the Bureau has continued to engage in activities to support the implementation process for these rules with both industry and consumers, as described further in Section 4.3.
+Following the Bureau's issuance of mortgage rules in

+January 2013,37 the KBYO mortgage disclosure rule in November 2013, the HMDA rule in October 2015, and amendments to the mortgage servicing rules in August 2016, the Bureau has continued to engage in activities to support the implementation process for these rules with both industry and consumers, as described further in Section 4.3.
 Other statutory implementation efforts have included issuing additional rules pursuant to Dodd-Frank Act mandates.
 Much of the Bureau's recent activity continues to be mortgage-related: